Speaking: Vocabulary for Speaking B1 - Lesson 3: Work & Study Terminology

 🗣️ Pronunciation Focus: Word Stress

-Pay attention to the stress in these important words.
-The stressed syllable is in CAPITALS.
+Pay attention to the stress in these important words (stressed syllable in BOLD/UPPERCASE).
+Click 🔊 to hear.

 • as-SIGN-ment